Cal Lutheran's Counseling Psychology program has several unique features that set it apart from other programs of its kind.

 - Demonstrate intervention skills with individuals, couples, families, and groups.

 A special feature of the program is a 12-month practicum placement in one of our on-site Community Counseling Center program locations.

 Both centers are low-cost community counseling facilities, which provide intensive on-site clinical training experience for graduate students.
 The clients who are seen by student therapists at the centers provide experience in working with a full range of marital, family, and child problems.

 Individual supervision, group supervision, staff training, peer support, and shared learning experiences — in an atmosphere designed to facilitate growth as a therapist — create exceptional opportunities.
 Each student therapist experiences a variety of client types, client problems, and therapeutic approaches.
 Work as a sole therapist and as a co-therapist is incorporated, and up to 750 hours applicable to the California licensing requirement are obtained.

-- Latino Counseling
+- Latino/a Counseling

 - Family Mediation